Digital Minimalism: Choosing a Focused Life in a Noisy World, Cal Newport (2019)

 This is an important observation because throughout the book, the author references few people who practice and encourage self-reliance, self-improvement and intentional living–such as Thoreau, Kevin Kelly, and Matthew Crawford.
 These attributes, according to Newport, are worth cultivating.

 Newport's method of cultivating these attributes is encapsulated in his second chapter, titled Digital Minimalism.
 Within this chapter, he defines digital minimalism (see definition above) and provides additional ways of thinking about it philosophically and practically.
-For example, Newport encourages readers to define their own philosophy of technology use and their values and then ask:
+For example, Newport encourages readers to define their own philosophy of technology use and their values and then ask themselves:

 “Is this the best way to use technology to support this value?
 If the answer is no, the minimalist will set to work trying to optimize the tech, or search out a better option.”